AmeerAllawati/IntegrityTool/README.md

 # IntegrityTool
 Generate hashes (SHA256) and confirm the integrity.
-Hello
+A new line added to check pulling